 If you have less than 7 days, you will have to decide whether you want to base yourself in Reykjavik the entire time and do day trips through tours or you have to hit the road right away and see what you can along Ring Road and the Golden Circle.

-For the full Ring Road, I’d recommend at least 12 days.
+For the full Ring Road, I’d recommend at least 12 days for a road trip itinerary.

 Things To Pack and Prep